decretist/Dissertation/Chapter3/chapter3.md

 or about the authorship of the *Decretum*.
 The overlapping questions of the authority, author, and authorship of the *Decretum* therefore have to be considered carefully, and where necessary distinctly.

+We have already encountered two twelfth-century statements on the authority, author, and authorship of the *Decretum*.
+The first was the early gloss inserted in lieu of a title at the beginning of the Gt, Pf, and Tr manuscripts: "*Concordia discordantium canonum iuxta determinationem Gratiani episcopi quae in duas partes principaliter est divisa* (The agreement of disagreeing canons according to the determination of Bishop Gratian, which is principally divided into two parts.)"[^gloss] The glossator provides Gratian's name, but does not make a strong claim for either his authority or authorship.

+The second was in the preface of Stephen of Tournai to his *Summa* on the *Decretum*:

+> "*Compositorem huius operis recte dixerim Gratianum, non auctorem.
+Capitula namque a sanctis patribus edita in hoc volumine composuit, i.e. ordinavit.
+Non eorum auctor vel conditor fuit, nisi forte quis eum auctorem idcirco dicere velit, quoniam multa ex parte sua sanctorum sententias distinguendo et exponendo in paragraphis suis ponit.* (I should properly say that Gratian is the compiler of this work, not the author, for he brought together in this volume---that is, he arranged---rulings enacted by the holy Fathers.
+He was not their author or framer, unless perchance someone wishes to say that he is thus the author since he offered on his own in his dicta many things for clarifying and explicating the opinions of the holy [Fathers]."

 No near contemporary makes an unambiguous claim to have been Gratian's student or to have otherwise had first-hand knowledge of the